toliaqat/xenon-wiki/service-framework-performance.md

 Note Xenon will pause services to disk and remove all runtime cost, when a service is not in use.
 So its only limited by access patterns and disk size, not memory size.

-## Running performance tests
+# Running performance tests

 The build verification tests used during maven build and test phases can also be used for performance analysis, by supplying various properties that modify service, request and other counts.

-### In process client, in memory (not indexed) service
+Please **always specify the performance profile** otherwise maven default profile will restrict the JVM to 256M of heap

 `
-MAVEN_OPS="-Xmx8G" mvn test -Dtest=TestStatefulService#throughputInMemoryServicePut -Dxenon.requestCount=500000
+mvn test -DskipAnalysis=true -DskipGO -P performance -Dxenon.isStressTest=true `

+**Note** to set the property isStressTest=true, otherwise the test framework will timeout requests

+## Single node
+### Stateful service, in memory (not persisted)

+#### in process client
 `

-### In process client, over OS sockets, HTTP+JSON, in memory (not indexed) service
+mvn test -DskipAnalysis=true -DskipGO -P performance -Dtest=TestStatefulService#throughputInMemoryServicePut -Dxenon.serviceCount=64 -Dxenon.requestCount=50000 -Dxenon.isStressTest=true
 `

-MAVEN_OPS="-Xmx8G" mvn test -Dtest=NettyHttpServiceClientTest#throughputPutRemote -Dxenon.requestCount=1000 -Dxenon.serviceCount=128 -Dxenon.isStressTest=true
+#### In process client, over OS sockets, HTTP+JSON, HTTP+BINARY(KRYO)
 `
-**Note** to set the property isStressTest=true, otherwise the test framework will timeout requests

-### In process, 3 independent hosts, over OS sockets, replication with persistance, owner selection
+mvn test -DskipAnalysis=true -DskipGO -P performance -Dtest=NettyHttpServiceClientTest#throughputPutRemote -Dxenon.requestCount=1000 -Dxenon.serviceCount=128 -Dxenon.isStressTest=true
 `

-MAVEN_OPS="-Xmx8G" mvn test -Dtest=TestNodeGroupService#replication -Dxenon.testDurationSeconds=1200 -Dxenon.totalOperationLimit=600000 -Dxenon.serviceCount=1000 -Dxenon.updateCount=33  -Dxenon.isStressTest=true
+## Multi node
+### Stateful, persisted service, in process, 3 nodes, over OS sockets

 `
+mvn test -DskipAnalysis=true -DskipGO -P performance -Dtest=TestNodeGroupService#replication -Dxenon.testDurationSeconds=200 -Dxenon.totalOperationLimit=600000 -Dxenon.serviceCount=1000 -Dxenon.updateCount=33  -Dxenon.isStressTest=true
+`

 ## Update Operation Throughput

 ### Single node
-Using a payload that serializes to 636 bytes (JSON).
+Using a payload that serializes to 330 bytes (JSON).
 For the durable service tests, throughput includes indexing cost, and commit to disk which occurs every 5 seconds.

 The parameters supplied to the tests are serviceCount=128, and updateCount over 100,000 for in memory tests and over 10,000 for socket tests.